zowe/docs-site/docs/user-guide/providing-feedback-and-contributing-client-side.md

     - [Zowe Explorer FTP Extension issue list](https://github.com/zowe/zowe-explorer-vscode/issues)
         - Add the label `zFTP` to indicate the extension.

-## Zowe IntelliJ Plug-in
+## Zowe Explorer plug-in for IntelliJ IDEA

-### Chatting with the Zowe Zowe IntelliJ Plug-in community
+### Chatting with the Zowe Explorer plug-in for IntelliJ IDEA community

-Chat with the community on [Slack](https://openmainframeproject.slack.com/archives/C020BGPSU0M).
+Chat with the community in [Slack](https://openmainframeproject.slack.com/archives/C020BGPSU0M).

-### Filing an issue for Zowe Zowe IntelliJ Plug-in
+### Filing an issue for Zowe Explorer plug-in for IntelliJ IDEA

-Go to the [Zowe IntelliJ Plug-in  issue list](https://github.com/zowe/zowe-explorer-intellij/issues) to file an issue.
+Go to the [Zowe Explorer plug-in for IntelliJ IDEA issue list](https://github.com/zowe/zowe-explorer-intellij/issues) to file an issue.
 Include all relevant information.

 ## Zowe Client SDKs